RWM101/Tax-Firm-Data/README.md

 ![image](https://github.com/user-attachments/assets/dca93481-0bdd-45c9-ba3a-ed6efee5d9fd)

+- There is not enough time to complete 873 open projects, representing 4,600 hours of work.
+- With the two bottlenecks being the number of Waiting for Info projects, which can't be prepared, and Prep Complete projects, which need to be reviewed, partners should have preparers begin preparing extensions for the Waiting for Info projects in between their normal tax work, and reviewers should pivot to review work, and even preparing some tax returns as well.

 The top chart is the number of projects in each stage, and the bottom chart is the number of corresponding preparer hours in each stage.
 You can see we have many projects still in the "Waiting for Info" step, meaning we are still waiting for enough info from the client to begin.
 These will most likely be extended.

 ## Determining Intern Workloads
 Having only three interns this year serves as a bit of a bottleneck.
 Additionally, Lucca Leon is part time, working only 24 hrs. per week.

 ![image](https://github.com/user-attachments/assets/7795b388-f2d9-4351-80f4-2f1525ab23cc)

+- Lucca Leon has higher utilization than most on an hour-to-hour basis, but all interns need more work assigned.
+- Almost all the Unassigned projects in the firm are at the intern level, and more experienced staff shoulbe brought in to take some pressure off.

 In the chart above, to the left, Cecelia and Luca Rush both have roughly 40 hours of work assigned, and Lucca Leon has 19 hours.
 The blue sections represent hours currently being worked on, and the orange hours represent upcoming work that has yet to be started.